 Cats can see 6 times more effectively than humans.

-A chimpanzee can recognise itself in the mirror, but monkeys cannot.
+A chimpanzee can recognize itself in the mirror, but monkeys cannot.

 Bats are the only mammals capable of flying.
 'Flying' squirrels glide.
 The furthest recorded glide 100 meters.